Denosumab

 How is denosumab used

 Denosumab is given as an injection under the skin (subcutaneously).Denosumab is given as an injection under the skin (subcutaneously).
 It is very important that you follow the instructions for using denosumab carefully, including the instructions for storage and disposal.
-Ask your specialist/GP or pharmacist to explain anything you do not understand.
+Ask your rheumatologist/GP or pharmacist to explain anything you do not understand.

 How is the injection given?